 “If love ever stops loving, love never loved at all.” ~Dr. Henry Wright

-God’s kind of love is not fickle, it cannot be switched on or off.
-It is a conscious choice regardless of where the person on the receiving end is at.
-This is the kind of love that can conquer every form of obstacle, this quality is peculiar only to God’s kind of love.
-Human love, even brotherly love may not be strong enough to endure forever.
+God’s kind of love is not fickle; one cannot switch it on or off.
+It is a conscious choice regardless of the condition of the person at the receiving end.
+Enduring love is the kind of love that can conquer every obstacle; this quality is peculiar only to God’s kind of agape love.
+Human love, even brotherly love, may not be strong enough to endure forever.
 But God’s love towards us never fails.
 When we are walking in, and continuously choose to walk in God’s love, we don’t run out of patience; it never ‘runs low.’
 God never gives us ‘one more chance, and that’s it!’
 He forgives us 70 x 7; that is ongoing and continuous.
 We can forgive them and know that God will do the work on their heart to recover them from any mistakes they’ve made.

 Is there any area you see in your life that you would like God to restore in love?

 God never promised following His ways and being changed into His image would be easy.
-But He did promise that He would give us a helper, His Holy Spirit, that could lead us and grow us up in all things.
+But He did promise that He would give us a helper, His Holy Spirit, that would be your comforter, lead us, and grow us up in all things.

 A prayer of repentance

-Father God, I recognize the spirit(s) of __________ (i.e. unloving, pride, bitterness, accusation, envy and jealousy, fear, guilt, and shame) that is/are operating in my life and blocking the flow of your love in me and through me.
-I repent for agreeing with the enemy’s way of thinking in this area and I renounce it.
-I am no longer in agreement with it and I ask for your forgiveness.
-Thank you for and receive your forgiveness.
-In Jesus’ name I pray, amen.
+Father God, I recognize that _____(i.e., unloving, pride, bitterness, accusation, envy and jealousy, fear, guilt, and shame) has/have been operating in my life and blocking the flow of your love in me and through me.
+I repent for agreeing with the enemy’s way of thinking in this area, and I renounce it.
+I am no longer in agreement with it, and I ask for your forgiveness.
+Thank you for forgiving me, and I receive your forgiveness.
+In Jesus’ name, I pray, amen.

 4 Whereby are given unto us exceeding great and precious promises: that by these ye might be partakers of the divine nature, having escaped the corruption that is in the world through lust.
 5 And beside this, giving all diligence, add to your faith virtue; and to virtue knowledge; 6 And to knowledge temperance; and to temperance patience; and to patience godliness; 7 And to godliness brotherly kindness; and to brotherly kindness charity.
 8 For if these things be in you, and abound, they make [you that ye shall] neither [be] barren nor unfruitful in the knowledge of our Lord Jesus Christ.
 2 Peter 1:4-8 KJV

-You will find that as you begin to grow up into and mature in God’s ways not only will your marriage be more fulfilling and overflowing with love but other relationships will begin to thrive as well.
-You may even find that as your heart is healed and recovered in this area your health will spring forth too!
+You will find that as you begin to mature in God’s ways, not only will your marriage be more meaningful and overflowing with love, other relationships will begin to thrive as well.
+You may even find that your physical health will spring forth as your heart heals and recovers in this area!
+God doesn’t just want to heal your marriage; He wants to heal every area of your life – spirit, soul, and body.